 Sunday, December 14.
 Preached again at Charlestown on Wednesday-Evening.
 Answered some Letters that I received from England.
 Went on Board on Thursday; and reached Savannah on Saturday about Midnight; Preached this Morning, and arrived safely at Bethesda (where I found my Family comfortably settled) this Afternoon.
-My Soul was much touched with a Sense of God's Mercies.
-When I came to pray with an old Christian in our Infirmary, it so overwhelmed me that I could scarce stand under it.
+My Soul was much touched [[affected]] with a Sense of God's Mercies. [[that]] When I came to pray with an old Christian in our Infirmary, it so [[I was almost]] overwhelmed me that I could scarce stand under it.
 The Love of God was shed abroad in my Heart abundantly thro' the Holy Ghost.
 Thanks be to God for these, and all his other unspeakable Gifts, thro' Jesus Christ our Lord!

 Monday, December 29.
-Enjoyed a very comfortable Christmas at Bethesda, having God often with us in my public Family Labourers.
-Ministrations amongst the and One Woman received Christ in a glorious Manner, and several others were brought under strong Convictions.
-On Christmas-Day I married Mr. Periam to one of the School-Mistresses which I brought out from England; and last Saturday I also married Mr. Habersham to Mr. B--'s [[Bolton's]] Daughter, whom I brought with me from Philadelphia, and who was converted some Time ago at Savannah.
+Enjoyed a very comfortable Christmas at Bethesda, having God often with us in my public Ministrations amongst the Family and Labourers.
+One Woman[[, I trust]] received Christ in a glorious Manner, and several others were brought under strong Convictions.
+On Christmas-Day I married Mr. Periam to one of the School-Mistresses which I brought out from England; and last Saturday I also married Mr. Habersham to Mr. B-'s [Bolton's] Daughter, whom I brought with me from Philadelphia, and who was converted some Time ago at Savannah.
 Both Times the Bridegroom of the Church was present with us, in an especial Manner: And many, I hope, felt an Union between Jesus Christ and their Souls.
-Having appointed Mr. D-r [[Barber??]] to take Care of the spiritual, and Mr. H-m [[Habersham]] to super-intend the outward Affairs of the Orphan-House, and settled 640 all Things to my Satisfaction, finding my Call clear to England, I, last Night, took a sorrowful and affectionate Leave of my Family; and this Day went to Savannah, but narrowly escaped being shot by a Labourer walking behind me with a Gun under his Arm.
+Having appointed Mr. D-r [[Barber, who came with me from Rhode-Island]] to take Care of the spiritual, and Mr. H-m [[Habersham]] to super-intend the outward Affairs of the Orphan-House, and settled all Things to my Satisfaction, finding my Call clear [[and being called by Providence on various Accounts to return]] to England, I, last Night, took a sorrowful and affectionate Leave of my Family; and this Day went to Savannah, [[to take leave there]] but narrowly escaped being shot by a Labourer walking behind me with a Gun under his Arm.
 The Gun went off unawares, but the Mouth of it providentially was towards the Ground.
 Otherwise I and one of my Friends, in all Probability, should have been killed; for we were directly before and not above a Yard or two distant from it.
 How ought we to live in such a State as we would not fear to die in!
-For in the midst of Life we are in Death.
-78 In the Evening I preached at Savannah, and took my final Leave of the People, it being inconsistent with my other Affairs to act as their Pastor any more.
-Another Minister is not vet come, but is expected daily.
+For [[seeing that]] in the midst of Life we are in Death.

+In the Evening I preached at Savannah, and took my final Leave of the People, it being inconsistent with my other Affairs to act as their Pastor any more.
+Another Minister is not yet come, but is expected daily.
 I gave the Trustees Notice January last of my Design to give up the Parsonage.
 Blessed be God, I am now more free to evangelize and go whithersoever the Lord shall be pleased to call me.
 I yet hope well of Georgia, tho', at present, it is in a very declining and piteous State.
 It will flourish, I believe, when settled upon a religious Foundation.
 Till then God will infatuate the Counsels of Men, or bring them to Nought.
 It was so with New-England.
 I am persuaded it will be so with New-Georgia.
 Glory be to God, I leave behind me some who love the Lord Jesus in Sincerity.
 Heavenly Father, destroy not the Province for their Sakes, and for thy own Names Sake grant it may yet take Root downwards, and bear Fruit upwards!
 Amen and Amen.

-Mr. Jonathan B-'s [[Bryan's]] Plantation near Port-¢ Royal in South-Carolina.
+Mr. Jonathan B--'s [Bryan's] Plantation near Port-¢Royal in South-Carolina.